Laser-induced spectral diffusion of T centers in silicon nanophotonic devices

 The average $\gamma_h/2\pi$ for the four groups at the lowest waveguide power is 277~MHz, which is larger than the hole width 161~MHz calculated from base temperature $T = 3.41$~K and TX0-TX1 splitting of 1.76~meV \cite{Bergeron.2020.Simmons}.
 The difference indicates the higher local temperature at the sample (App.~\ref{app:hole burning}) or smaller TX0-TX1 splitting.

 {}\textbf{Probing spectral diffusion using check-probe spectroscopy.} We investigate the timescale of the spectral diffusion, where the optical linewidth further broadens from its homogeneous linewidth by processes slower than the optical lifetime.
 This study employs the check-probe spectroscopy \cite{Stolpe.2025.Taminiau} on TC2.
 We send a check laser pulse at frequency $\omega_0$, wait for time $\tau$, and send another probe laser pulse at frequency $\omega$.
 We collect the counts from the T center in both the emission window after the check pulse and the one after the probe pulse.
 A click in the check emission window indicates that the T center is close to resonance with $\omega_0$ up to the power-broadened instantaneous linewidth.
 After wait time $\tau$, the T center frequency distribution with possible spectral diffusion in this timescale can be probed by sweeping the probe laser frequency $\omega$.
 An example at $\tau = 2.5\ \mu$s is shown in Fig.~\ref{fig3}a.
-The \textit{conditional} lineshape shows the click rate in the probe emission window versus check-probe detuning by selecting only the records with a click in its corresponding check emission window.
-Note this conditional linewidth $\gamma_\mathrm{con}/2\pi = 1.02$~GHz is narrower than the \textit{unconditional} PLE linewidth $\gamma_\mathrm{un}/2\pi = 4.62$~GHz obtained from all the datasets without selecting the click in the check window.
-Additionally, counts per pulse click rate in the probe window is higher in the case of the conditional lineshape.
+The \textit{unconditional} lineshape is measured by all signal counts per pulse in the probe emission window at different $\omega$.
+The \textit{conditional} lineshape is obtained by counting the clicks in the emission window only when there is a click in the check emission window before this probe.
+The conditional linewidth $\gamma_\mathrm{con}/2\pi = 1.02$~GHz is narrower than the unconditional PLE linewidth $\gamma_\mathrm{un}/2\pi = 4.62$~GHz.
+Additionally, counts per pulse click rate in the probe window is higher in the case of the conditional lineshape because of the narrower spectral linewidth.
 The observations suggest once the T center frequency is confirmed in the check window, the spectral diffusion in the waiting time is less severe compared to the PLE results.